-GLOSSARY acute angle an angle measuring less than 90° acute triangle a triangle with three acute angles algebra the manipulation of values, variables, and expressions in a formula to solve a problem using very basic and logical rules. altitude the perpendicular distance from the base of a figure to the highest point of the figure.
-Also the height of an object above the earth's surface. approximation a number close to the exact value of a measurement or quantity.
-Symbols such as $\approx$ or $\cong$ or are used to represent approximate values. congruent: figures that have the same size and shape, but not necessarily the same orientation decagon a polygon with ten sides. diameter distance across a circle (a chord through the centre).
-A diameter is just twice the measure of the radius which is measured only from the centre to the circumference. equi-angular polygon a polygon where all the angles have the same measure.
+GLOSSARY (or check Google if not here!) acute angle an angle measuring less than 90° acute triangle a triangle with three acute angles algebra the manipulation of values, variables, and expressions in a formula to solve a problem using very basic and logical rules. altitude the perpendicular distance from the base of a figure to the highest point of the figure.
+Also, the height of an object above the earth's surface.

+approximation a number close to the exact value of a measurement or quantity.
+Symbols such as $\sim$ , $\approx$ or $\cong$ or $\cong$ are sometimes used to represent approximate values. chord A line segment with ends on the circumference of a circle. congruent: figures that have the same size and shape, but not necessarily the same orientation. decagon a polygon with ten sides. diameter distance across a circle (a chord through the centre).
+A diameter is just twice the measure of the radius which is measured only from the centre to the circumference. equiangular polygon a polygon where all the angles have the same measure.
 Also known as a regular polygon. evaluate substitute a value for each of the variables in an expression and simplify the result. (as opposed to solve).
 Eg: find the value of the expression $2x + 1$ if the x is worth 3.
+Ans: 7
-Ans: 7 formula a mathematical rule that is expressed as an equation to find values of quantities.
-Plural : formulae. heptagon a polygon with seven sides. hexagon a polygon with six sides.

-hexahedron a polyhedron with six faces.
+Formula a mathematical rule that is expressed as an equation to find values of quantities.
+Plural : formulae. heptagon a polygon with seven sides. hexagon a polygon with six sides. hexahedron a polyhedron with six faces.
 A regular hexahedron is a cube. hypotenuse the longest side of a right-angle triangle.
 The side opposite the right angle in a right triangle. irrational number a number that is not rational . ( think: irresponsible means NOT responsible ).
 It cannot be calculated to perfect accuracy, it cannot be fully written down.
 It has no rational pattern of repetition in its decimal places.
-Examples of irrational numbers are $\pi$ and $\sqrt{5}$ , etc. It exists in your head but cannot be written down. isosceles acute triangle: a triangle with two equal sides and all angles less than $90^{\circ}$ isosceles obtuse triangle: a triangle with two equal sides and one angle greater than 90° isosceles right triangle: a triangle with two equal sides and a 90° angle isosceles triangle: a triangle with [at least] two equal sides kite a quadrilateral with two pairs of equal adjacent sides legs the sides of a right triangle that form the right angle parallelogram a quadrilateral with both pairs of opposite sides parallel octagon a polygon with eight sides.
-A 'regular' octagon has all sides and angles the same.
+Examples of irrational numbers are $\pi$ and $\sqrt{5}$ , etc. It exists in your head but cannot be written down.
+Eg: $\sqrt{5}$ is the number than when two of them are multiplied together gives an answer of 5.

+isosceles acute a triangle with two equal sides and all angles less than 90° triangle: 34 isosceles obtuse triangle: a triangle with two equal sides and one angle greater than 90° isosceles right triangle: a triangle with two equal sides and a 90° angle isosceles triangle: a triangle with [at least] two equal sides kite a quadrilateral with two pairs of equal adjacent sides legs the sides of a right triangle that form the right angle parallelogram a quadrilateral with both pairs of opposite sides parallel octagon a polygon with eight sides.
+A 'regular' octagon has all sides and angles the same; congruent octahedron a polyhedron with eight faces.
+We do lots of 3D shapes in Grade 11 parallel describes two lines that are going the same direction and do not intersect.